JakobCh/rfid_presence/README.md

 A rfid check-In system made for schools

-Use "Main.py help" for information
+Use 'Main.py help' for information